DIY Doily Place Setting

 Wouldn't this make a super fun addition to your holiday table!

-I wrapped the utensil holder with some twine to hold it together.
+I folded and wrapped the utensil holder with some twine to hold it together.

 You can see how I folded the doily by viewing it from the back here.